-Since we’re in the business of protecting people from data loss, we wanted to offer a little more information about the differences and similarities of Sync and Backup, so that you can make the best, most informed decision about how to adequately protect your data using either or both service types!
+Since we’re in the business of protecting people from data loss, we wanted to offer a little more information about the differences and similarities of sync and backup, so that you can make the best, most informed decision about how to adequately protect your data using either or both service types.

-What is the Cloud?
-Sync and Backup
+Refresher: What Is the Cloud?

 The cloud is still a term that causes a lot of confusion, both about what it is and how services utilize it.
 Put simply, the cloud is a set of computers that someone else is managing on the customer’s behalf.
 These computers (typically called servers, or in Backblaze’s case, Storage Pods) typically live in large buildings known as data centers, where they are fed a constant supply of power, are kept in environmentally controlled rooms, and are connected to each other with incredibly fast networking equipment.
 That networking equipment also connects these data centers to the outside world, where customers can interact with the service providers inside the data centers.

 What this means is that you can access a file via a sync service on your computer at home in the morning, make changes, then head to work or a friend’s house and access the same file with all those changes that were made on the other computer.
 You can also share that file with another user and they can make changes from their computer, which will in turn appear on yours.
-In either scenario the file is always synced no matter where you access it from.
+In either scenario, the file is always synced no matter where you access it from.

-- Typically these services have tiered pricing, meaning you pay for the amount of data you store with the service, or for tiers of data that you are allowed to use.
-If there is data loss (let’s say you share a file with someone and they simply delete it), it may be lost forever.
+- Data within the service can be deleted and lost forever: If there is data loss (let’s say you share a file with someone and they simply delete it), it may be lost forever.
 Sometimes these services have a version history feature, meaning you’re able to recover an earlier version of your work (before your friend or coworker deleted it).

-Which Backup Service is Right For You?
+Which Backup Service Is Right for You?

-What is the Difference Between Cloud Sync and Backup?
+What Is the Difference Between Cloud Sync and Backup?

 Sometimes it helps to have a real-world example, so let’s take a look at some sync setups that we see fairly frequently.

-Example 1.
-Users have one folder on their computer that is designated for Dropbox, Google Drive, OneDrive, or a similar sync tool.
+Example 1: Users have one folder on their computer that is designated for Dropbox, Google Drive, OneDrive, or a similar sync tool.
 Users save or place data into that folder when they want the data to appear on other devices.
 Often, they are using the free tier of the syncing and sharing services and only have a few gigabytes of data uploaded in them.
 This is the most common example that we see and works great for people who simply want to have a little bit of data accessible across many of their devices.

-Example 2.
-Users pay for a higher tier of Dropbox, Google Drive, OneDrive, etc., and essentially use those services as their ‘Documents folder,’ meaning they primarily work out of that one folder.
-Files in that folder are available across devices, however, files outside of that folder (i.e. living on the computer’s desktop or anywhere else) are not synced or stored by those syncing and sharing services.
+Example 2: Users pay for a higher tier of Dropbox, Google Drive, OneDrive, etc., and essentially use those services as their Documents folder, meaning they primarily work out of that one folder.
+Files in that folder are available across devices, however, files outside of that folder (e.g., living on the computer’s desktop or anywhere else) are not synced or stored by those syncing and sharing services.

 If Backblaze Computer Backup is added to this example, its application scans the hard drive(s) to find all the user’s data, regardless of where it might be stored.
 This means that all the user’s data is kept as a backup in the Backblaze cloud, including the data synced by sync services like Dropbox, iCloud Drive, Google Drive, or OneDrive, as long as that data resides on the computer.